maxsilvauk/reactjs-tmdb-app/README.md

 ## Introduction

-A React 15.4.1 movie listings application.
-Data sourced from [O](https://www.themoviedb.org).
+A React 15.4.1 TMDB movie listing application.
+Data sourced from [TMDB](https://www.themoviedb.org).
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) which has been built by the ReactJS devs.
-The project makes use of [ES6](https://github.com/lukehoban/es6features) syntax features.

 ## Features